"Our family loves travelling around Europe by train," 13-year-old Davide writes on the No Fly Europe blog.

 I learned about climate change when my mum went to the Paris Climate Agreement Conference of 2015 – also known as COP21.

-Later I read some articles on The Week Junior, and saw stories on TV.
-Hearing about Polar ice caps melting, the increasing risk of flooding in coastal towns, etc. makes me concerned.
+Hearing about polar ice caps melting and the increasing risk of flooding in coastal towns makes me concerned.

 I have loved transport ever since the age of 3 or so, specifically trains.

 I was in my mum’s womb the first time I travelled from London to Italy by train, and my parents went all the way to Rome.

 I have travelled from London to Milan by train almost every year of my life so far.
 That probably means I have done it around 9-10 times.

 My favourite part of the journey is when we stop off at Bardonecchia, a mountain resort after the French town of Modane, on the Italian-French Border.

 I like this town since I enjoy sledging there in the winter.
 When we stop over in the summer, I like to do big walks (you can actually walk back in to France!), cycling trips (you can rent bikes there), and going to the local swimming pool and lovely restaurants.